-Sydney local Adam takes us on a tour of his town, pointing out the best places to swim, jog, cycle and find a little peace and quiet.
+Sydney local Adam tours us round the best places to swim, jog, cycle and find some peace and quiet.

 Andrew Boy Charlton Pool, The Domain

 With Woolloomooloo Bay on one side and the Royal Botanic Gardens on the other, this outdoor 50 m saltwater pool is a great local find to roll the arm over and punch out some laps.
 About halfway between home and the office, it’s in the perfect spot for a pre or post-work swim.

 Athlete Lab, Sydney

 When I first arrived in Sydney I was too put off by the hills and traffic to jump straight out on the bike.
 Wandering through the CBD one lunch break I noticed the Athlete Lab.
 Part lab, part spin and fully coached, it offers amazing facilities that take you on the trails of the Tour De France one day and through the bike stage of Ironman Cairns the next via the big screen.
 It’s a friendly, motivating environment, and I feel part of a local club full of like-minded riders.